FNaouss/Event-Planner/README.md

   - [x] Sign up and Sign in
   - [ ] Pass token
   - [ ] Identify logged in user (whether it's admin or client)
+- [ ] Contact the admin via a whatsapp form using WHATSAPP CLOUD API

 ## License